pklepa/pklepa/README.md

 - 🔥 UI React Developer at NetConstruct

-- 👨‍💻 My projects are available right here on Github or at [http://pedroklepa.com/](http://pedroklepa.com/)

-- 💬 Ask me about **anything!**

 - 📫 How to reach me **pedro.klepa@gmail.com**

-- ⚡ Fun fact:  **I am an Italian :it: / Brazilian :brazil: born and raised in southern Brasil, now living in Liverpool, UK :uk:**
+- ⚡ Fun fact:  **I am an Italian :it: / Brazilian :brazil: born and raised in southern Brazil, now living in Liverpool, UK :uk:**

 ## Connect with me:
 <p align="left">